TheMonsterFromTheDeep/twion/README.md

 Pressing C will update the fill color of selected control points to the color in the color selector.
 Shift-C updates the stroke color.

+Press Space to cause the selected control points to become "smooth" -- i.e. every selected control point's handles will be modified to be parallel.

 ## todo
 - [ ] Fill colors for shapes
 - [ ] Shape editing